hyperrail/lc2irail/README.md

 This project provides a lightweight API, based on the Lumen microframework.
 It aims at providing an API for Belgian rail, backwards compatible with the original iRail api.

+## Installation
+* Run composer install
+* Run composer install for vendor/irail/stations
+* Set APC to have at least 512MB of cache!

 ## Enpoints

 Endpoints for backwards compatibility are between brackets.